We all hear the word HIV in our daily life but do we really know the real truth about HIV?

 HIV always results in AIDS:

 Although HIV and AIDS are often talked about together, they are not the same.
-The difference is, while HIV is responsible for AIDS, not all HIV-positive persons will develop AIDS eventually.
-AIDS, itself, can be prevented by early diagnosis and treatment of the HIV infection.
+The difference is, while HIV is responsible for AIDS, not all -positive persons will develop AIDS eventually.
+AIDS, itself, can be prevented by early diagnosis and treatment of the infection.

-You cannot have healthy children when you are HIV positive:
+You cannot have healthy children when you are positive: